winterashleygayle/winterashleygayle.github.io/_posts/2026-07-17-death-and-taxes.md

 # Death & Taxes

+**More Cowbell**

+Don't fear the Reaper when shadows descend;
+he's never the story; he's only a bend.
+The pages keep turning, the chapters unfold;
+the soul isn't measured by growing old.

+The ego builds castles of "mine" and "me," then life sends the tide to reclaim the sea.
+The walls fall away, the masks all depart;
+what's left is the spark at the core of the heart.

+The Gnostics would whisper, "Remember the flame.
+Before you were given a body or name.
+You've worn many faces, but one thing stays true:
+The Light isn't searching—it's always been you."

+So kiss with conviction.
+Cry rivers.
+Forgive.
+The point isn't forever—the point is to live.
+Collect every sunrise, each bruise and each scar;
+they teach you how wondrously human you are.

+Death doulas know something few words can explain: that endings aren't failures or measures of pain.
+They sit at the threshold with silence and grace, while love gently loosens its earthly embrace.

+So laugh until tears are the price that you pay.
+Dance hard in the kitchen.
+Get lost on the way.
+Take pictures of moments that never stand still;
+tomorrow is promised to no one who will.

+When finally I meet what I've feared all along,
+I hope I arrive like the end of a song—
+Not clinging to echoes of who I once fell,
+But smiling and thinking...

+'that went really well'

 <div class="alchemy-divider"></div>

 For the past several years, I’ve worked in the tax world, where many of our clients are retired.
-Every year, one of the lists that changes the most isn’t a spreadsheet of numbers—it’s the list of clients who are no longer with us.
+Every year, one of the lists that changes the most is the list of clients who are no longer with us.

 Sometimes the call comes from a spouse.
-Sometimes from an attorney, a financial advisor, or an estate planner.
-“I’m sorry to let you know…”
+Sometimes from an attorney, a financial advisor, or an estate planner informaing me that a client passed away.

 No matter how many times I hear those words, they still give me pause.